Loyalists make stand in Gaddafi's home town

 SIRTE, Libya Forces loyal to Muammar Gaddafi were on Tuesday resisting an attack on the deposed Libyan leader's home town with the ferocity of men who, in all likelihood, are making their last stand.

-Fighting was focused on a roundabout to the east of Sirte city center where the forces of Libya's new rulers, the National Transitional Council (NTC), were pinned down by sniper, artillery and rocket fire from the city's defenders.
+Fighting was focussed on a roundabout to the east of Sirte city centre where the forces of Libya's new rulers, the National Transitional Council (NTC), were pinned down by sniper, artillery and rocket fire from the city's defenders.

 "We need help, we need help," he said to fellow fighters.
 "Some of our men are stuck inside and they are badly injured.
 Please move inside so that they we can pull them out of there."